Investor Panel: How To Be Successful in Real Estate – Video 1 & 2

 That is like with Missy.
 I got property insurance.
 She said “You know what?
 I can put you under my umbrella property because I get a huge discount.”
 And I did it.
 Because the property insurance is insurance, it’s a whole different thing, an inspector you’re inspecting a property that you’re buying, you’ve got to just do your homework.
 Again I’m kind of reinforcing, talk to other members that are in those areas, talk to them.
 Find out what’s working, what’s not working.
 What was the “I got you” or “I was surprised”, “I didn’t anticipate this”.
 But the inspector or inspection was like really this.
 If there’s anything to do, do that if you don’t do anything else.

 Kathy: There’s two websites that have certified inspectors on them, you can get to them and see if they are independent.
 Sometimes the inspectors recommended to us by teams are good independent inspectors, license bonded all that and are required to follow the law.
 But we have seen sometimes companies not, certainly not our list but other companies that would have in the house inspectors who work for them.
 You’re not getting a really good general inspection.

-Ben: Which the affiliate will then cover–
+Ben: Which the Property Team will then cover–